 - Any longer or warmer and it should be tested for quality.
 If it tastes bad, it is bad.

 If you find yourself regularly wasting vermouth, downsize the bottles you buy.
-You can find 375ml bottles of many brands, though they're not quite as common as the standard 750ml.
+You can find 375-milliliter bottles from many brands, though they're not quite as common as the standard 750-milliliter bottles.

 - Martini & Rossi

 All vermouth (particularly dry) can vary in taste, even within the same brand.
 An example is Noilly Prat, which is considered one of the best.
 For a number of years, the Noilly Prat French Dry Vermouth sold in the U.S. was not as robust as that sold everywhere else.
 Americans just didn't have the desire for such a profile (evident when gin martinis were poured with virtually no vermouth).
 This changed in 2013 and drinkers in the U.S. can now choose between "Original Dry" and "Extra-Dry."
 If you want a softer vermouth, Extra-Dry is the formula that was sold exclusively in the U.S. from 1979 through 2012.
 For a taste of really flavorful, European-style vermouth, opt for Original Dry.

 Fortified wines are a complicated category and there are many options available that mimic vermouth.
 These brands can be used as substitutes for vermouth and vice versa, though each has unique characteristics.
 Choose wisely because cocktail recipes come with specific recommendations for a reason, so not every substitute will work.